Inside LA - The Los Angeles Lowdown

 The Old Los Angeles Chinatown

-The oldest surviving Chinese building in Los Angeles is the Garnier Building (not to be confused with the nearby Garnier Block), which was built for local Chinese merchants in 1890, on the edge of what is now the historic Pueblo area.
-Why did the Chinese make this area the center of their community?
-Because of restrictive housing covenants and outright discrimination, which meant that they weren’t welcome in other parts of the city.
+The oldest surviving Chinese building in Los Angeles is the Garnier Building (not to be confused with the nearby Garnier Block), which was built for local Chinese merchants in 1890, on the edge of what is now the historic Los Angeles Plaza.
+Why did the Chinese make their home here?
+Put very simply, because of restrictive housing covenants and outright discrimination, which meant that they weren’t welcome in other parts of the city.
+This area was really the only place they could establish their community.

 There had been a Chinese community in Los Angeles since the early 1850’s, when many Chinese made the dangerous journey across the Pacific hoping to try to make their fortunes in the California Gold Rush.
 Once the early. more easily exploited, claims had been exhausted many Chinese found work building the Transcontinental railroad in the 1860’s and 70’s.